Whole grains: Hearty options for a healthy diet

 - If you like white bread, try a whole-grain white bread.
 The flour is made from wheat that has a light-colored bran with a finer texture and milder flavor than regular whole-wheat flour.

 How to enjoy more whole grains in your diet

 Try these tips to add more whole grains to your meals and snacks:

-Feature wild rice or barley in soups, stews, casseroles and salads.
+- Use wild rice or barley in soups, stews, casseroles and salads.

-Add whole grains, such as cooked brown rice or whole-grain bread crumbs, to ground meat or poultry for extra bulk.
+- Add whole grains, such as cooked brown rice or whole-grain breadcrumbs, to ground meat or poultry for extra bulk.

 - Use rolled oats or crushed whole-wheat bran cereal in recipes instead of dried breadcrumbs.